basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 `pam`  | Authenticate against the given pluggable authentication module (PAM) service |
 `certificate` | Authenticate using a client certificate |

-### Adding a Trusted Source
+### Example: Adding a Trusted Source

-Security sources can be added either to specific users or to all users.
+Security sources can be added either to specific users/groups or to all users.

 In general, the `add-source` command takes the following form: